Chief of Staff Salary (2025): U.S. Average Pay?

 COS Network Report

 Our first source comes from the Chief of Staff Network.
-Per their 2023 Chief of Staff Salary Report, the average Chief of Staff salary comes to $144,121.
+Per their 2024 Chief of Staff Salary Report, the average Chief of Staff salary comes to $154,673.

-• Average Salary by Chief of Staff Level (1-5)
+Average Salary by Chief of Staff Level (1-5)

-• Average Salary by Company Size
+Average Salary by Company Size

-• Average Salary by Education
+Average Salary by Education

-• Average Salary by Gender
+Average Salary by Gender

-• Average Salary by Geographic Region
+Average Salary by Geographic Region

-• Percentage of Compensation by Base Salary vs. Bonus
+Percentage of Compensation by Base Salary vs. Bonus

-• What Roles Former Chiefs of Staff are Currently in
+What Roles Former Chiefs of Staff Are Currently In

-COS Association Report
+Chief of Staff Association Report

 Our next report comes from the Chief of Staff Association (CSA).
-The CSA’s 2022 Chief of Staff Compensation Report provides an average salary of $185,100.
+The CSA’s 2023 Chief of Staff Compensation Report provides an average salary of $192,100.

 The Chief of Staff Association is a broad, international network of Chiefs of Staff, including corporate, non-profit, government, and military sectors.
+This report examines the effects of job titles, education, experience, location, and industry or sector on total compensation.

 Ask a Chief of Staff Report